-Free credit check
+Free credit report

 In Australia, everyone has the right to one free credit report per year from each of the 3 main credit reporting bodies.
-These reports include the information that credit providers see when you apply for a loan, or credit so it’s important to check each report for any errors.
+These comprehensive reports include the information that credit providers see when you apply for a loan, or credit so it’s important to check each report for any errors.

 If you’re not eligible for a free credit check you can pay a small fee to access your credit report.
 The different reporting bodies have different options and tools for keeping track of your credit position.